danforthcenter/plantcv/docs/fill_segments.md

 - **Context:**
     - Uses the watershed algorithm to fill the mask propagating the objects' labels.
 - **Output data stored:** Data ('segment_area') automatically gets stored to the [`Outputs` class](outputs.md) when this function is ran without the `stem_objects` parameter.
     When the optional parameter is utilized then the data variable names will be ('leaf_area') and ('stem_area').
-Data variable names are modified with an optional
+Data sample names are modified with an optional
     `label` prefix.
     These data can always get accessed during a workflow (example below).
 For more detail about data output see [Summary of Output Observations](output_measurements.md#summary-of-output-observations)